BlackMagicMushroom/paracord/README.md

 ### CORE
 Paracord specific functions and files.

- * pc\_functions - This file houses execution functions used by paracord.
- * pc\_signature - This file is a logo displayed at execution

 ### SKEL
 All dot files and folders here will be symlinked from $PARACORDDIR/skel/{filename} to $HOME/{filename}.
 Dot files and folders should be prefixed with DOT (e.g. DOT.bashrc, DOT.login, DOT.vim) and will be